luismartinezs/react-firebase-starter/README.md

 To develop locally, it's convenient to emulate the firebase services and avoid interacting with the production services.

-- If you changed cloud functions, rebuild them before running the emulator: `(cd functions && pnpm build)`
+- If you changed cloud functions, rebuild them before running the emulator: `(cd functions && pnpm build)`, or run then in watch mode: `(cd functions && pnpm build:watch)`
 - Run the emulators: `pnpm emu:start`
 - Run the app locally in "emulator mode": `pnpm emu:dev`